sara-sabr/ITStrategy/_posts/en/2022-04-26-micro-acquisition-pilot-closeout.md

 Even if you are doing a small pilot with a small outlay of contract dollars, don’t wait to talk to them.

 If you aren’t already up to speed on all things ‘procurement policy’, build relationships with the policy experts – on your CFOB team but also at Treasury Board Secretariat (TBS), and Public Services and Procurement Canada (PSPC).
-Meet with folks doing similar/related initiatives like the BC Developer Exchange team, PSPC’s 15 day to pay, Shared Services Canada/TechNation’s Digital Marketplace, Indigenous IT procurement and employment initiatives (at ESDC and PSPC) to look for synergies and share lessons learned.
+Meet with folks doing similar/related initiatives like the BC Developer Exchange team, PSPC's 15 day to pay, Shared Services Canada/TechNation’s Digital Marketplace, Indigenous IT procurement and employment initiatives (at ESDC and PSPC) to look for synergies and share lessons learned.

 Learn about the work that the Office of Small and Medium Enterprise (OSME) does and see if your initiative provides a way to help one another.
 If yes, reach out to them.